kleber-swf/unity-bitmap-font-creator/README.md

 ## Buttons

+-  **Guess**.
+Guess the number of rows and columns of the texture based on transparency gaps.
 -  **Create**.
 Creates the font using the given settings.
 -  **Rollback**.
 Rollback settings to the selected profile or default if none is selected.